skchronicles/RNA-seek/docs/RNA-seq/run.md

 The synopsis for each command shows its parameters and their usage.
 Optional parameters are shown in square brackets.

 A user **must** provide a list of FastQ files (globbing is supported) to analyze via `--input` argument, an output directory to store results via `--output` argument and select reference genome for alignment and annotation via the `--genome` argument.
 If you are running the pipeline outside of Biowulf, you will need to additionally provide the the following options: `--shared-resources`, `--tmp-dir`.
 More information about each of these options can be found below.

+To run differential expression analyses, a groups and contrasts file must be provided.
+Please see the downstream analysis section below for more information about how to create these files.

 Use you can always use the `-h` option for information on a specific sub command.